AlenaBahatka/reactjs-videoportal/README.md

 3. updated tests <br/>
 4. Added selector according to suggestion <br/>
 5. Added new lib: npm install --save redux-persist <br/>

+Task6
+1. add router npm install --save react-router-dom <br/>
+2. hash was used according to the following recomendation: https://github.com/ReactTraining/react-router/blob/master/FAQ.md#why-doesnt-my-application-render-after-refreshing <br/>
+3. dist folder was deleted from git repo <br />
+4. note: as there is no requirements about test. some of them may fail after changes connected with routing. <br />